EuroRiverCruises.com

 Ask about our Travel Insurance

-There is no better way to see the city than by CANAL BOAT, cruising through the elegant grachten lined with stately homes dating back to Amsterdam’s “Golden Age.”
-North of Amsterdam and situated on the IJsselmeer is the town of Volendam, a unique open harbor with a maze of fishermen’s houses built on poles.
-The small, timbered church dates back to 1658.
-Continue to Edam, whose cheese of the same name has become famous worldwide and where cheese markets are still held in the summer months.
-The old town center, especially the Kwakelsteeg, still has lovely characteristic Waterland houses.
-Rejoin your ship, and this evening, cruise across the IJsselmeer, the former Zuider Zee.
-(Breakfast, Lunch, Dinner)
+After breakfast, set out to discover the treasures of this city by CANAL BOAT, cruising through the elegant grachten lined with stately homes dating back to Amsterdam’s “Golden Age.”
+At lunchtime, sail out of Amsterdam and head for the Ijsselmeer and Volendam, a picturesque fishing town with a unique open harbor and a small, timbered church dating back to 1658.
+From here, drive to Edam, whose cheese of the same name has become famous worldwide.
+Enjoy a GUIDED WALK through the Old Town center, where especially the Kwakelsteeg still has lovely characteristic Waterland houses.
+(B,L,D)

 Day 4: Cologne, Germany